MicrosoftDocs/azure-docs/articles/search/search-semi-structured-data.md

 ---
 title: Search semi-structured data in Azure cloud storage
-description: Searching semi-structured blob data using Azure Search.
+description: In this tutorial, learn how to search semi-structured Azure blob data using Azure Search.
 author: HeidiSteen
 manager: cgronlun
 services: search